 Viewings & Signing your Tenancy Agreement

 Properties are offered as soon as we are notified the current tenant wishes to move out.
-Viewings may take place with the current tenant, but these will be accompanied by a housing officer or assistant.
+Viewings may take place with the current tenant, but these will be accompanied by a member of our Housing Team.
 If the property is vacant a member of staff will view the property with you.
-If you wish to accept the property, we expect you to sign up immediately for the property.
+If you wish to accept the property, we expect you to sign the Tenancy Agreement immediately and pay your first month`s rent.
 We will provide you with other information, such as a current gas safety certificate, electrical safety certificate, Energy Performance Certificate and details of the utilities suppliers.
-We will also set up a plan for paying your rent, which must be paid in advance and also collect your first month’s payment.
+We will also set up a plan for paying your rent, which must be paid in advance.

 Share this page